darshanbhandari123/Car--rental-app/README.md

 If a user doesn’t return a car on the date promised when it was checked out, the system will sent a notification email.

-Do provide correct email id for this feature to work.
+Do provide correct email id for these features to work.

-Suggestion:
-The cutsomer can suggest to include some cars by providing manufacturer and model information.